Peripheral neuropathy: Medical devices

 Transcutaneous electrical nerve stimulation (TENS) therapy is often used to treat various types of neuropathy.
-A 2010 review of three trials, for the treatment of diabetic neuropathy explicitly, involving a total of 78 patients found some improvement in pain scores after 4 and 6, but not 12 weeks of treatment and an overall improvement in neuropathic symptoms at 12 weeks.
+A 2010 review of three trials, for the treatment of diabetic neuropathy explicitly, involving a total of 78 patients found some improvement in pain scores after 4 and 6 but not 12 weeks of treatment and an overall improvement in neuropathic symptoms at 12 weeks.
 Another 2010 review of four trials, for the treatment of diabetic neuropathy, found significant improvement in pain and overall symptoms, with 38% of patients in one trial becoming asymptomatic.
 The treatment remains effective even after prolonged use, but symptoms return to baseline within a month of cessation of treatment.

-These older reviews can be balanced with a more recent 2017 review of TENS for neuropathic pain by Cochrane which concluded that, "This review is unable to state the effect of TENS versus sham TENS for pain relief due to the very low quality of the included evidence...
+These older reviews can be balanced with a more recent 2017 review of TENS for neuropathic pain by Cochrane which concluded that "This review is unable to state the effect of TENS versus sham TENS for pain relief due to the very low quality of the included evidence...
 The very low quality of evidence means we have very limited confidence in the effect estimate reported."
 A very low quality of evidence means, 'multiple sources of potential bias' with a 'small number and size of studies'.

 Surgery

+Peripheral neuropathy due to nerve compression is treatable with a nerve decompression.
+When a nerve is subject to localized pressure or stretching, the vascular supply is interrupted leading to a cascade of physiological changes that causes nerve injury.
+In a nerve decompression, a surgeon explores the entrapment site and removes tissue around the nerve to relieve pressure.
+Common sites of entrapment are spaces of anatomic narrowing such as osteofibrous tunnels (e.g. carpal tunnel in carpal tunnel syndrome).
+In many cases the potential for nerve recovery (full or partial) after decompression is excellent, as chronic nerve compression is associated with low-grade nerve injury (Sunderland classification I-III) rather than high-grade nerve injury (Sunderland classification IV-V).
+Nerve decompressions for properly selected patients are associated with a significant reduction in pain, in some cases the complete elimination of pain.

 In people with diabetic peripheral neuropathy, two reviews make a case for nerve decompression surgery as an effective means of pain relief and support claims for protection from foot ulceration.
 There is less evidence for efficacy of surgery for non-diabetic peripheral neuropathy of the legs and feet.
-One uncontrolled study did before/after comparisons with a minimum of one-year follow-up and reported improvements for pain relief, impaired balance and numbness.
+One uncontrolled study that did before/after comparisons with a minimum of one-year follow-up reported improvements in pain relief, impaired balance, and numbness.
 "There was no difference in outcomes between patients with diabetic versus idiopathic neuropathy in response to nerve decompression."
 There are no placebo-controlled trials for idiopathic peripheral neuropathy in the published scientific literature.